dhruvjain99/GSoC2021-Rocket.Chat/README.md

 - Out Audio Bytes Tx: 14934321
 - Lip Sync: Ok

+- Bugs Found:
+    - [#1](https://github.com/orgs/RocketChat/projects/37#card-67289643) Control buttons hide behind the bottom tab grouping bar in chrome browser on mobile devices.
+    - [#2](https://github.com/orgs/RocketChat/projects/37#card-66667515) In desktop view on chrome and brave, the camera light stays on even when the turn camera button off is toggled.
+Even when the call ends the red dot in the tab title remains.
+    - [#3](https://github.com/orgs/RocketChat/projects/37#card-67250202) If visitor has video on and agent closes the tab and rejoins or refreshes the screen, then agent won't be able to see the video of visitor and vice-versa.
+The visitor would have to turn off and then turn on the video for agent to see it.

 **Other Contributions**
 - Helped UI/UX team in Discovery Phase - finalizing the designs.